'Get inside': Residents told 'person running around with knife' amid flat blaze in Whangarei

 occupants of the house have got out safely, a police spokesman said.

-scene on foot and Police are currently searching for him," the spokesman said.

-Maunu Road is closed between Western Hills Drive and Hospital Road, while
+Maunu Road is closed between Western Hills Dr and Hospital Rd, while

 emergency services work at the scene of the fire.